Rhea (moon): Size, mass, and internal structure

+Image containing Rhea (foreground) and Titan (background), captured by Cassini.
+Relative sizes are not to scale.

 Before the Cassini–Huygens mission, it was assumed that Rhea had a rocky core.
 However, measurements taken during a close flyby by the Cassini orbiter in 2005 cast this into doubt.
 In a paper published in 2007 it was claimed that the axial dimensionless moment of inertia coefficient was 0.4.
 (Note: More precisely, 0.3911.)
 Such a value indicated that Rhea had an almost homogeneous interior (with some compression of ice in the center) while the existence of a rocky core would imply a moment of inertia of about 0.34.
 In the same year, another paper claimed the moment of inertia was about 0.37.
 (Note: More precisely, 0.3721.)
 Rhea being either partially or fully differentiated would be consistent with the observations of the Cassini probe.
 A year later, yet another paper claimed that the moon may not be in hydrostatic equilibrium, meaning that the moment of inertia cannot be determined from the gravity data alone.
 In 2008, an author of the first paper tried to reconcile these three disparate results.
 He concluded that there is a systematic error in the Cassini radio Doppler data used in the analysis, but, after restricting the analysis to a subset of data obtained closest to the moon, he arrived at his old result that Rhea was in hydrostatic equilibrium and had a moment of inertia of about 0.4, again implying a homogeneous interior.

 The triaxial shape of Rhea is consistent with a homogeneous body in hydrostatic equilibrium rotating at Rhea's angular velocity.
 Modelling in 2006 suggested that Rhea could be barely capable of sustaining an internal liquid-water ocean through heating by radioactive decay; such an ocean would have to be at about 176 K, the eutectic temperature for the water–ammonia system.
-More recent indications are that Rhea has a homogeneous interior and hence that this ocean does not exist.
+More recent indications are that Rhea has a homogeneous interior and therefore this ocean does not exist.